 Low fat spreads have come a long way - they not longer contain unhealthy hydrogenated (trans) fats and are made up of natural ingredients (oil and water and sunflower lecithin, a natural emulsifier).
 Light versions (Flora Light is the only Vegan Society approved margarine) contain more water and can help to reduce the fat content of the diet and so may help to reduce indigestion and bloating.

-What else can you do to prevent bloating and ease digestion?
+What else can you do to reduce bloating and ease digestion?

-If you suddenly add lots of fibrous plant foods to your diet, do it slowly.
+If you suddenly add lots of fibrous plant foods to your diet it can be great for your skin and overall health, but do it slowly.
 It's hard to digest and your body needs to get used to it and build up fibre-loving microbes.

 Drink plenty of water to accommodate extra fibre in the diet helping it to swell and move through the gut.
 Many people forget this.